The variety of $2$-dimensional algebras over an algebraically closed field: Introduction

-The next result of this paper is the description of closures of orbits of some principal series that appear during the algebraic classification.
-Another important characteristic of a variety is its partition to irreducible components.
+The next result of this paper is the description of orbit closures of certain series that appear in the classification up to isomorphism.
+Let $T$ be some subvariety of the variety of $n$-dimensional algebra closed under the action of the general linear group.
+An $n$-dimensional algebra from $T$ is called rigid if its orbit is an open subset of $T$.
+Another important characteristic of a variety is its partition into irreducible components.
 The notion of a rigid algebra is closely related to this characteristic, because orbit closures of such algebras form irreducible components.
-For example, irreducible components and rigid algebras were classified for low dimensional associative (see \cite{M79,M80}) and Jordan algebras.
-Since the variety of $2$-dimensional algebras is simply ${\bf k}^8$, it is clear that there is only one irreducible component and there are no rigid algebras.
-Thus, this problem is not relevant for the variety of all $2$-dimensional algebras.
+For example, irreducible components and rigid algebras were classified for low dimensional associative (see \cite{M79,M80}) and Jordan (see \cite{KE14}) algebras.
+Since the variety of $2$-dimensional algebras is simply ${\bf k}^8$, it is clear that there is only one irreducible component and there are no rigid algebras in it.
+Thus, this problem is not relevant for the variety of all $2$-dimensional algebras itself.
 Nevertheless, it is relevant for subvarieties.
 In the last part we apply our results about the variety of all $2$-dimensional algebras to its subvarieties consisting of flexible and bicommutative algebras.
 We describe all degenerations and closures of orbits in these varieties.
 In particular, we classify the irreducible components and rigid algebras.
 Our results allow to get such descriptions and classifications for varieties of $2$-dimensional algebras defined by any identities without any problems.